Recovery Notes

 If you're spending under £500 on a cold plunge tub, you're in the part of the market where the right buy gives you years of use and the wrong buy ends up in the loft after eight weeks.
 The price tier is crowded — Amazon alone has 40+ models.
 Most are rebadged inflatables from the same Chinese factory.

-This guide is the six we'd actually consider, ranked.
-Our test bench: insulation hold, lid seal, build quality after 60 days, drain dignity, and value-per-year.
+This guide is the five we'd actually consider, ranked on insulation hold, lid seal, build quality, drain dignity, and value-per-year.

 If you've got more than £500 to spend, jump to our premium ice baths guide.
 If you've got less than £100, see our budget guide.
 This one is the sweet spot.